chaosprint/glicol/README.md

 <details>
   <summary>Features</summary>

-  - garbage-collection-free real-time audio in web browsers
+  - Near-native, garbage-collection-free and memory-safe real-time audio in web browsers

-  - quick reference in consoles with `alt-d`
+  - Quick reference in consoles with `alt-d`

-  - the web app automatically loads samples; you can also drag and drop local samples in the browser editor
+  - The web app automatically loads samples; you can also drag and drop local samples in the browser editor

-  - robust error handling: error reported in console, musique non-stop!
+  - Robust error handling: error reported in console, but previous music will continue!

-  - mix JavaScript code to create visuals with Hydra synth made by @ojack
+  - Mix JavaScript code to create visuals with Hydra synth made by @ojack

-  - what you see is what you get: no need to select anything, just change the code and update, Glicol engine will use `LCS` algorithm to handle adding, updating and removing
+  - What you see is what you get, i.e. declarative programmering for both code writing and executing: no need to select anything, just change the code and update, Glicol engine will use `LCS` algorithm to handle adding, updating and removing

-  - decentralised collaboration using `yjs` and a unique `be-ready` mechanism
+  - Decentralised collaboration using `yjs` and a unique `be-ready` mechanism
 </details>

 ### 🎁 For Audio Dev